lukaskirchdorfer/MTL4PPM/README.md

-# Deep Learning for Predictive Process Monitoring
+# Multi-Task Deep Learning for Predictive Process Monitoring

+This is the supplementary GitHub repository of the paper: "On the Potential of Multi-Task Learning in Predictive Process Monitoring" by Lukas Kirchdorfer, Keyvan Amiri Elyasi and Heiner Stuckenschmidt.

+We provide supplementary material to the main paper in Appendix.pdf.

 This repository contains PyTorch implementations of deep learning models for predictive process monitoring tasks, including:
 - Next Activity Prediction